stefnans/ada-2021-project-data-story/index.md

 <p align="center" style="padding:20px;" >
   <img src="resources/distribution_top4_pol_parties.png" alt="unknown speaker profile"  />
 </p>

 We found that in particular people have been quoted with high shares by almost all news that belong to the Democratic Party and the Republican Party.
-What was striking was the rather high share of Democratic speakers that have been quoted by the right-winged news source breitbart (something unusual perhaps).
+What was striking was the rather high share of Democratic speakers that have been quoted by the right-winged news source *breitbart* (something unusual perhaps).

 <p align="center" style="padding:20px;" >
   <img src="resources/distribution_jobs_pernews.png" alt="unknown speaker profile"  />
 </p>

 Also their occupations differed quite a lot.
-Politicians, for example, were almost equally present in all news sources, higher for einnews and smh.
-Science-based news sources such as eurekalert and phys quoted researchers much more often than any other professions, something we would expect.
-Finally, we digged deeper for two rather opposing news sources: breitbart, a right-winged news magazine from the US (https://de.wikipedia.org/wiki/Breitbart_News_Network) vs eurekalert and tried to find out what features determine the likelihood with which someone is quoted about the environment by breitbart.
+Politicians, for example, were almost equally present in all news sources, higher for *einnews* and *smh*.
+Science-based news sources such as *eurekalert* and *phys* quoted researchers much more often than any other professions, something we would expect.
+Finally, we digged deeper for two rather opposing news sources: *breitbart*, a right-winged news magazine from the US (https://de.wikipedia.org/wiki/Breitbart_News_Network) vs *eurekalert* and tried to find out what features determine the likelihood with which someone is quoted about the environment by *breitbart*.
 We found that being in the Democratic Party dramatically increases (by a factor 2) ones chances while also the age plays an important role, although not as strong as expected.

 ### Markdown